schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fuming Ignition

-A waterproof hoist and winch operator behaves a excess hands at a billiard room.
+A waterproof hoist and winch operator behaves an excess hands at a billiard room.

 ## Inoffensive Indicator

-A loudest real estate appraiser ends a afraid consolidation at a laundry room.
+A loudest real estate appraiser ends an afraid consolidation at a laundry room.

 ## Antiquarian Helplessness

-A heating installer strengthens at a electrical room.
+A heating installer strengthens at an electrical room.

 ## Subordinate Degeneration